onlyuser/NatLang/README.md

 * WordNet doesn't provide tense information for POS lookup, so hard-coded POS identities are used for some words
 * No attempt is made to prune the generated parse trees
 * No attempt is made to parallelize the POS assignment evaluation
-* The Yacc grammar is hand-crafted without a linguist, therefore may contain errors
+* The Yacc grammar is hand-crafted without a corpus justifying its rules

 Make targets
 ------------